runemadsen/ok-go/README.md

 ### Development

-To run the development server, run `gin main.go` and open `localhost:3000` in your browser.
-Gin will recompile the app on any changes to `.go` files, but does currently not support watching `.html` template files.
+To run the development server, run `gulp server` and open `localhost:3000` in your browser.
+Gin will recompile the app code on any changes to `.go` files, but does currently not support watching `.html` template files.
+Gulp will recompile the assets on any changes.

 ### Test